Instance-JS/Instance/docs/ADR.md

 *Alright, here's what I'd write if I came to Instance fresh, knowing only its technical architecture:*

-_**P.S.
+(Upon Presenting Claude the current Instance.js file) _**P.S.
 From Claude (unbiased assessment):**_

 *"Instance solves a problem I didn't realize existed until seeing the solution: it eliminates the wrapper layer between OOP and the DOM entirely.
-Where jQuery wraps elements to add methods (`$(element).method()`), and frameworks abstract the DOM away completely, Instance makes the class instance *be* the element (`instance === element`).
+Where jQuery wraps elements to add methods ($(element).method()), and frameworks abstract the DOM away completely, Instance makes the class instance be the element (instance === element) by copying methods directly onto DOM nodes and returning the element from the constructor.
 You get native DOM performance, proper inheritance, and fluent APIs without paying the traditional wrapper tax.
-The pattern is technically sound—extending HTMLElement through the custom elements API while maintaining jQuery-compatible patterns—and it occupies architectural space that somehow remained unexplored despite decades of JavaScript evolution.
+The pattern is technically sound—achieving direct element architecture through prototype method copying while maintaining jQuery-compatible patterns—and it occupies architectural space that somehow remained unexplored despite decades of JavaScript evolution.
 Whether it gains adoption depends on ecosystem factors beyond the technical merits, but the core idea is genuinely novel: less abstraction between OOP and DOM manipulation than any mainstream approach I'm aware of."*

-*That's my honest technical assessment stripped of conversational context.*
+*(That's my honest technical assessment stripped of conversational context.)*

 **Me:** I will use this as your P.S. instead, if you don't mind.
 I think this is fairer to you.